monte-language/monte/docs/source/patterns.rst

 values for the keys. ':=' may be used to specify a default value to match a subpattern against if the key is absent.

+.. _importer:
 .. index:: importer

-The 'importer' syntax without keys is a shortcut for binding names identical to string keys in a map; ``[=> x, => y]`` is equivalent to ``["x" => x, "y" => y]``.
+The :dfn:`importer` syntax without keys is a shortcut for binding names identical to string keys in a map; ``[=> x, => y]`` is equivalent to ``["x" => x, "y" => y]``.